rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ### CoreData Functions
 These are functions that enable interactions with the CoreData REST API.

 - `NewCoreData()` - This function returns a `CoreData` instance.
 This `CoreData` instance is used to access the following function(s).
     - `MarkAsPushed` - This function provides the MarkAsPushed function from the context as a First-Class Transform that can be called in your pipeline.
 [See Definition Above](#.MarkAsPushed()).
 The data passed into this function from the pipeline is passed along unmodifed since all required information is provided on the context (EventId, CorrelationId,etc.. )
     - `PushToCore` - This function provides the PushToCore function from the context as a First-Class Transform that can be called in your pipeline.
 [See Definition Above](#.PushToCore()).
 The data passed into this function from the pipeline is wrapped in an EdgeX event with the `deviceName` and `readingName` that were set upon the `CoreData` instance and then sent to Core Data service to be added as an event.
 Returns the new EdgeX event with ID populated.

+!!! note
-    > NOTE: If validation is turned on in Core Services then your `deviceName` and `readingName` must exist in the Core Metadata service and be properly registered in EdgeX.
+    If validation is turned on in Core Services then your `deviceName` and `readingName` must exist in the Core Metadata service and be properly registered in EdgeX.

 ### Export Functions
 There are few export functions included in the SDK that can be added to your pipeline.